nasa/content-guide/_pages/our-style/capitalization.md

 ## Personal titles

 Capitalize a personal title when it precedes a name.
+For example,*Director Lopez got approval*.

+Do not capitalize a personal title that succeeds a name.
+For example, do not write *Lopez, the Director, got approval*.
-For example, *the director got approval* or *Director Lopez got approval*.
+*the director got approval* or if the title is used   *the director got approval* or

 Whenever possible, keep titles gender neutral.
 For example, we prefer *firefighter* to *fireman* and *chairperson* to *chairman*.

-Do not capitalize a personal title that succeeds a name.
-For example, do not write *Lopez, the Director, got approval*.

 ## Headings